 Now that the Classic Editor plugin has been installed you will need to enable it by selecting settings in the WordPress admin panel and then change the default editor for all users to Classic Editor.
 This is highlighted in the red box in the image below:

 You will now see the Block editor and the Classic editor listed below each of your posts and you will be able to choose between them when you enter a post.
 You can also enter through the post’s title and you should see the Classic editor by default.
 If you choose the Block editor then that specific post will open with the block editor chosen.
 You can also always exit the post and reenter the Classic editor to resume editing with the Classic editor.

 Once you have added the Official WordPress Classic editor plugin, you will now be able to return to the editing experience that you are familiar with.
 The WordPress organization has said that the Classic editor will continue to have official support through this plugin through 2021 at the least.

-If you have any other questions about the way that your WordPress administration area looks or about the recent changes to WordPress then feel free to reach out to us in chat, give us a phone call or open a ticket and we will help you to get back to work on your site with the editor of your choice.
+If you have any other questions about the way that your WordPress administration area looks or about the recent changes to WordPress then feel free to reach out to us in chat, or open a ticket and we will help you to get back to work on your site with the editor of your choice.